 The introduction of the ``Kitaev limit" as the fundamental building blocks for higher-order topological superconductors as well as the introduction of the new Majorana counting rule are the two important new concepts in our work.
 We show that these new concepts enable both the construction of higher-dimensional topological superconductors as well as the diagnosis for already-proposed higher-order topological superconductors, thus establishing our ideas as the foundation for the ``Quantum Chemistry" of Topological Superconductors.

 This paper is organized as follows.
 In Sec. \ref{Sec: Main Results}, we first present the main results of our work providing our definitions of higher-order topology, the Kitaev limit, and the Majorana counting rule.
 In Sec. \ref{Sec: Classification}, we define the Kitaev building blocks and classify all Kitaev superconductors with the concept of 2d polarization.
-We then explicitly derive the Majorana counting rule as a necessary and sufficient condition for higher-order topology for Kitaev superconductors.
+We then explicitly derive the Majorana counting rule as a necessary and sufficient condition for higher-order topology in Kitaev superconductors.
 In Sec. \ref{Sec: Examples}, we provide explicit constructions of Kitaev superconductors with higher-order topology to demonstrate our Majorana counting rule for different stacking strategies.
-The beyond-indicator models are presented and discussed in this section.
-In Sec. \ref{Sec: Conjecture}, we conjecture a possible universal diagnosis for higher-order topology in all Wannierizable superconductors, as well as those with fragile Wannier obstructions.
+In Sec. \ref{Sec: Conjecture}, we propose a real-space diagnosis for all 2d class-D higher-order TSCs with an inversion symmetry.
 This conjecture is verified in Sec. \ref{Sec: Fragile} for a realistic example that hosts both higher-order topology and fragile Wannier obstruction.
-The conclusion is presented in Sec. \ref{Sec: Conclusion}.
+The conclusion and discussions about future directions are presented in Sec. \ref{Sec: Conclusion}.